 Square for Retail

-The retail version of Square’s POS software comes with a nice feature set for only $60 per month.
+The retail version of Square’s POS software comes with a nice feature set that has a pricing plan with three options starting at $0 per month.
 You’ll get in-house payment processing; inventory, employee, and customer relationship management functions; a reporting suite; a wide range of integrations; and access to Square’s very popular POS hardware.
 Payment processing costs are 2.6% + $0.10 per transaction, and Square sells add-ons for a loyalty program, payroll platform, and marketing platform.

 For those in need of a restaurant POS system, we recommend TouchBistro.
 The main benefit with TouchBistro is that you can bundle your POS hardware and software costs together into a monthly fee.
 Prices start at $105 per month.
 For your money you’ll get all the tools you need to run your restaurant: order coursing; menu, floor plan, inventory, employee, and customer relationship management; delivery and takeout functionality; and add-on hardware, including a kitchen display system, self-ordering kiosk, and a customer facing display.
 TouchBistro also works with a variety of third-party payment processors, allowing you to shop around for a solution that works best for you.